 X-rays of your spine will be taken.

-Your lower back will be cleaned, covered with drapes, and injected with a numbing medication.
+Your lower back will be cleaned, covered with drapes, and injected with a numbing medicine.

-Contrast fluid will be injected into your spinal canal and a small amount of spinal fluid may be withdrawn.
+Contrast fluid will be injected into your spinal canal.
+The doctor may take out a small amount of spinal fluid.